Akhand-Pratap-Tiwari/genAI-based-web-scraper-and-purifier-flask-app/README.md

 ## How to run on Google IDX:
 - Open IDX and Fork this repo.
 - Rebuild the environment if necessary.
 - Now, follow the same steps as mentioned in previous section.

+### NOTE: On IDX you might want to use virtual environment for pip packages installation.